Search

 • 1.
 Slice bananas into 1/4″ inch thick rounds or lengthwise strips

 • 2.
-If wanting to prevent browning, lightly coat or spray the banana slices with lemon juice or a citric acid based pretreatment product
+Optional: lightly coat or spray the banana with lemon juice or an ascorbic acid based product

 • 3.
 Arrange on a dehydrating tray with enough room for air to circulate between the pieces (no over lapping)